 What we don’t: Pants are prone to showing wear over time.

 For budget-seekers and those just getting started, the Helly Hansen Legendary is a great deal and one of the most popular pants on the slopes.
 The value is hard to beat: For just $200, you get a thick 2-layer construction that is super durable and blocks out wind and snow effectively.
 The 60-gram PrimaLoft Black insulation is a nice touch for those wanting a little extra warmth, and the venting system is surprisingly good for a budget pant.
-It’s true that the Legendary is a noticeable step down in quality from a design like the Patagonia Insulated Powder Town above, but it covers all the bases for many resort riders at a reasonable price.
+It’s true that the Legendary is a noticeable step down in quality from a design like the Patagonia Insulated Powder Town below, but it covers all the bases for many resort riders at a reasonable price.

 See the Helly Hansen Legendary Insulated

-Best Backcountry Ski Pant for Women
+Best Backcountry Ski Pants for Women

 Type: Hardshell w/stretch